Argentina ~ Corrientes, Estancia La Rosita & Gaucho Rides

 Pace: varied, tailored to suit (fast to moderate on Gaucho Ride)

-Riding ability: novice to experienced riders; families welcome (intermediate and above on Gaucho Ride)
+Riding ability: novice to experienced riders; families welcome (intermediate and above only on Gaucho Ride)

 Weight limit: about 95kg (15 stone) but contact us if you are 90kg (14st 2lbs) or over